 An effective internal incident reporting system is also a crucial element of the process.
 This should be clear, open, anonymous, confidential and preferably managed with some degree of independence from other functions within the company.
 For example, consideration should be given to whether internal investigations will be conducted by a single department, or by different departments with differing investigation objectives.
 Some thought should ideally also be given to the incident reporting forms/templates and what information is required to be provided on these.
 The reporting/investigation process should also have clear outputs in terms of anonymised final reports with lessons learnt; this is essential to help demonstrate the value of reporting accidents and near misses to all employees.

-Other stakeholders within an organisation need to be involved in the implementation of a “Just Culture” process, such as Human Resources (HR) and the Legal department, who will both need to ensure that their and any statutory obligations are still met.
 For example, does the HR “Disciplinary” process align with the overall “Just Culture” policy?
 This also raises the important issue of which person(s) within an organisation will be involved in deciding culpability following any “unsafe act”, e.g. this will likely be a team consisting of stakeholders from departments such as Health, Safety, Quality and Environment (HSQE), Management, HR and Legal.

 The journey to developing a “Just Culture” can pose many difficult challenges for companies.
 However, the successful integration of this approach is considered an essential element of an effective, high performance safety critical organisation.
 By clearly defining the company’s policy for categorising and dealing with errors and unsafe acts in a fair and just manner, the benefits of enhanced reporting and transparency can reap significant advantages in terms of safety performance and efficient operations.

 Reason, J (1997), Managing the Risk of Organizational Accidents, Farnham, Ashgate.